Algorithmic-Personalization/server/DEVELOPMENT.md

 }
 ```

-with an error HTTP status code depending on what happened.
+with an error HTTP status code whose exact numeric value depends on what went wrong.

 An example CURL request to create a participant could be: